 We grew our business by always reinvesting a portion of our profits into new inventory.
 There’s a really powerful snowball effect that happens when you reinvest your profit instead of keeping it all as a paycheck.

 These days, we work on our Amazon business a lot less.
 I’d say we source for about 5 hours each week and we try to get one shipment off to FBA each week.
 Our Amazon store still does at least $5,000 in sales each month on this schedule.

 We scaled back on Amazon FBA once I started some other online businesses.
 I started blogging about Amazon FBA years ago and that led to creating courses about Amazon as well.

-Q: How do you balance work with family?
+Q: How do you balance being an Amazon seller with family?

 A: Honestly, it happens pretty naturally, but that’s all by design.
 The reason I started FBA in the first place was to make sure I had time to spend with family.